 And then from that, that will allow us to see what it is that we need for the twisting of time.

-So the theory is there, and as I said, I actually have an experimental partner that's interested in it.
+And as I said, I actually have a partner, experimental partner, that's interested in it.

 And I'm trying to get people who are experts in neutrons to become interested in that part of it.

-Just simply a new prediction about how circulating light can cause a twisting of space.
+Because that, as I said, has applications that are independent of time travel, just simply a new prediction about how circulating light can cause a twisting of space.

-Well, number one, it doesn't serve any purpose.
+Well, number one, it doesn't serve any purpose, and it's actually, you know, we call ourselves the information age.

-is about warning or sending information back about cures and things like that.
+But being able to send information back, and we were talking about that earlier, is about warning or sending information back about cures and things like that.

 I mean, this is actually much more important.

-Eventually it would be nice to send people back, but the amount of energy that would be required for that
+Eventually, it would be nice To send people back, but the amount of energy that would be required for that would require the total capability and collaboration.

-I mean, CERN is an international collaboration.
+I mean, you know, CERN is an international collaboration.

 It would require something like a super CERN type of thing.

-That's because of the fact of the energies that we're talking about.
+Once again, that answers the, well, that's because of the fact of the energies that we're talking about.

 If you're sending information, that's not much energy.

-Okay, Professor, just for fun, let us imagine that you get the twisting you want, that you can pass information into the past, and that you decide to pass, just as an example, information on how to cure a disease that we now know how to cure, thereby Saving the lives of millions of people in the past.
+Okay, Professor, just for fun, let us imagine that you get the twisting you want, that you can pass information into the past and that you decide to pass, just as an example, information on how to cure a disease that we now know how to cure, thereby saving the lives of millions of people in the past.

 Now, that one act could have paradox implications that are staggering to even think about.